disposto/suso/.trae/rules/project_rules.md

 # IPC & React query patterns

-Okay, I can help you summarize this pattern for creating a new Cursor rule, focusing on the TanStack Query integration and the preferred error handling strategy.
+Okay, I can help you summarize this pattern for creating a new Trae rule, focusing on the TanStack Query integration and the preferred error handling strategy.

 Here's a summary of the pattern: